Nature Needs you!

 Chances are you could identify one or multiple times in your life when the natural world assisted, helped or saved you in some way.
 I know that to be very true for me.
 A conclusion I draw from these experiences is that I am gratefully accountable to assist, help and save the natural world in return.

-Below are a few ongoing issues that need your care, attention and/or action.
+Below are a few ongoing issues that need your care, attention and/or action, and some local organizations to get involved with.
 Some are links for educating yourself on important issues such as the future of the Colorado River and our Colorado State forests; some have action items.

 Thank you for taking some precious time in your life to give back to our precious ecosystems and their inhabitants.
 Thank you for wanting a healthy Colorado for future generations, and for participating in reciprocal relationships.

-Below are a few ongoing issues that need your care, attention and/or action.
+Below are a few ongoing issues that need your care, attention and/or action, and some local organizations to get involved with.
 Some are links for educating yourself on important issues such as the future of the Colorado River and our Colorado State forests; some have action items.

 Thank you for taking some precious time in your life to give back to our precious ecosystems and their inhabitants.
 Thank you for wanting a healthy Colorado for future generations, and for participating in reciprocal relationships.